 For folks looking to get married at Roberts Regional Recreation Area in Oakland, here is the most comprehensive guide to help you plan your wedding.
 The information below should give you most of what you need to figure out onsite storage, load in and load out, lighting, audio, dance floor, ceremony, food and beverage, vendors, cost, and all the rest.
 Scroll to the end for vendors and links to other weddings I have shot at Roberts Regional.
 The last couple I worked with at Roberts Regional, Kim and Geoff, helped me GREATLY in putting this together.
 It is their wedding images that you see here.
 I will be highlighting images from their wedding in this post.
 Much of the specific information I am sharing here was collected by them.
 A big thank you to Kim and Geoff.

-When I met Kim and Geoff to talk about their wedding, they said they had found me through Laura and John’s Roberts Reginal wedding.
-They said it had been very helpful in their planning so far, and they continued to use that post to help them in their planning.
-I also connected Kim with Laura, who was generous enough to share her google docs with Kim.
-In talking about their wedding, I suggested that Kim and Geoff chat with my neighbor, Amy, who was looking into getting into event planning.
-Another neighbor, Alyson, owns Flowers and Forage.
-Kim and Geoff hired both Amy and Alyson.
-They were extremely helpful.
-Having enough support for set up and breakdown at Roberts Regional is key.
-Making sure all your vendors are from West Oakland is optional.
+When I met Kim and Geoff to talk about their wedding, they said they had found me through Laura and John’s Roberts Regional wedding.
+They said it had been very helpful in their planning, and they continued to use that post to help them.
+I also connected Kim with Laura, who was generous enough to share her google docs.
+In talking about their wedding, I suggested that Kim and Geoff chat with my neighbor Alyson, owns Flowers and Forage about flowers for their wedding.

 Why you Should Consider Roberts Regional for your Wedding Venue